Kochava/Apple-SwiftPackage-KochavaCore/README.md

 ## Installation

-KochavaCore is a Swift package.
+KochavaTracker is a Swift package.
 To install it, simply add this package as a dependency.

+In Xcode, see File - Swift Packages - Add Package Dependency, and use the URL for this repository.

 ## Author